tonycharles377/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 5.
 Display current directory content in long format, with user and group IDs displayed numerically, And hidden files (starting with .)
 Task 6.
 Create a script that creates a directory named my_first_directory in the /tmp/ directory Task 7.
-Move the file betty from /tmp/ to /tmp/my_first_directory
+Move the file betty from /tmp/ to /tmp/my_first_directory Task 8.
+Delete the file betty in /tmp/my_first_directory